Software Engineering Benchmark Report: Driving Excellence through Metrics

 Data Sources

 The data in the report is compiled from over 1,500 engineering teams and more than 2 million pull requests across the US, Europe, and Asia.
+The full dataset includes a comprehensive set of data points, ensuring robust benchmarking and accurate performance evaluation.
 This comprehensive data set ensures that the benchmarks are representative and relevant.

 Implementation of Software Engineering Benchmarks